AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### New method and an optional parameter for multicoupons

-The following changes were introduced to implement the multicoupon functionalityin the [SalesRule](https://developer.adobe.com/commerce/php/module-reference/module-sales-rule/) module:
+The following changes were introduced to implement the multicoupon functionality in the [SalesRule](https://developer.adobe.com/commerce/php/module-reference/module-sales-rule/) module:

-* Optional parameter added to  Magento\SalesRule\Model\ResourceModel\Rule\Collection::setValidationFilter
+* Optional parameter added to  `Magento\SalesRule\Model\ResourceModel\Rule\Collection::setValidationFilter`
-* New method introduced: Magento\SalesRule\Model\Validator::initFromQuote
+* New method introduced: `Magento\SalesRule\Model\Validator::initFromQuote`

-All changes have been done in a way to minimize any impact to extensions and customizations, however, there are risks of conflict if an extension or customization extends the following:
+All changes have been done in a way to minimize any impact to extensions and customizations.
+However, there are risks of conflict if an extension or customization extends the following:

-* `Magento\SalesRule\Model\ResourceModel\Rule\Collection::setValidationFilter` and adds a parameter to this method (highly unlikely)
+* `Magento\SalesRule\Model\ResourceModel\Rule\Collection::setValidationFilter` and adds a parameter to this method.
-* `Magento\SalesRule\Model\Validator` and introduces a method with the same name `initFromQuote` (highly unlikely).
+* `Magento\SalesRule\Model\Validator` and introduces a method with the same name `initFromQuote`.

 The following module is affected by this change: